Doctorate of Philosophy, Public Policy, The Trachtenberg School of Public Policy and Public Administration, The George

 Master of International Affairs, The Elliot School of International Affairs, The George Washington University, 1999

-Heath Brown is an assistant professor of public policy at the John Jay College of Criminal Justice, City University of New York, and the CUNY Graduate Center.
+Heath Brown is an associate professor of public policy at the John Jay College of Criminal Justice, City University of New York, and the CUNY Graduate Center.
 He has worked at the US Congressional Budget Office as a Research Fellow, at the American Bus Association as a Policy Assistant, and at the Council of Graduate Schools as Research and Policy Director.

 In addition to his research, Brown is Reviews Editor for Interest Groups & Advocacy and hosts a podcast called New Books in Political Science, www.newbooksinpoliticalscience.com, where he interviews new authors about their political science publications.
 He is also an expert contributor to The Hill as well as to The Atlantic magazine and American Prospect magazine.

 Brown currently a co-leader of the New York City Chapter of the Scholar Strategy Network.